 Chroma

-Editing a library entry is easily done by clicking the colour sample (moving the data to the editing area), and clicking the delete icon to remove the old swatch.
-Once you’re done changing values, click the plus sign (large colour swatch), and the correct group and swatch name will already be filled in.
-Click save to re-enter it into the library.
+Editing a library entry is easily done by moving the data to the editing area (click the colour sample in the library to load it), and tapping the delete icon to remove the old swatch.
+Once you’re done changing values, click the plus sign (the large colour swatch), and the correct group and swatch name will already be filled in.
+Click save to enter it back into the library.

 Download

+By clicking the download link, you signify your acceptance of the following agreement.
 This application is freeware, to be used and abused however you like.
 However, the author(s) assume absolutely no liability, and the software is offered with no warranty or quality assurance.
-And heaven forbid you use it in the operation of nuclear war facilities (a warning found in so many application EULA agreements, I honestly wonder how exactly someone is supposed to use a paint by numbers application in the operation of warheads).
-In short, use at your own risk, and don’t blame me if your cat develops leukemia.
-It’s fairly certain to be an unrelated event.
+And God forbid you use it in the operation of nuclear facilities (a warning I see in the EULA of so many applications, I really do wonder how exactly someone could use a graphics utility in the operation of a power plant).
+In short, use at your own risk.

 Known Issues